knowit/cvhelper/infrastructure/chroma-db-fargate/README.md

-# CDK infrastructure as code for cvhelper (Fargate on AWS)
+# CDK infrastructure as code for chromadb (Fargate on AWS)

+Simple stack to run chromadb on AWS in Fargate

 ## Useful commands